This page contains basic information to enable enquirers to “get started”. For more detailed advice you should contact the Māori Land Court.

 A: Obtain from the Māori Land Court all the information the Court holds relating to that parcel of land, including location, land description and your father's shareholding entitlement.
 The key identifier will be the name of the person.

 You may also search the LINZ record for information relating to title and any interests affecting it.
-See http://osimigration2/land/land-records/search-land-records.
+See Search for land records.
 Alternatively you may wish to have a land professional perform this function for you.

 Q: My grandmother has passed away.
 How do we deal with her interests in Māori land?